spacetelescope/imexam/docs/imexam/imexam_command.rst

 **Current recognized keys available during imexam are:** ::

     2 Make the next plot in a new window a Aperture sum, with radius region_size
     b Return the 2D gauss fit center of the object c Return column plot
-    e   Return a contour plot in a region around the cursor g   Return curve of growth plot
+    d Return the Center of Mass fit center of the object e Return a contour plot in a region around the cursor g Return curve of growth plot
     h Return a histogram in the region around the cursor j 1D [Gaussian1D default] line fit
     k 1D [Gaussian1D default] column fit
     l Return line plot
     m Square region stats, in [region_size],default is median r Return the radial profile plot
     s Save current figure to disk as [plot_name] t Make a fits image cutout using pointer location w Display a surface plot around the cursor location x Return x,y,value of pixel
     y Return x,y,value of pixel

      aimexam(): return a dict of current parameters for aperture photometery

      cimexam(): return dict of current parameters for column plots

+     dimexam(): return the center of mass around the current position

      eimexam(): return dict of current parameters for contour plots